maflcko/b-c-gui-translations-review/reviews/tr.md

         <translation>Proxy &lt;b&gt;etkinleştirildi&lt;/b&gt;: %1 </translation>

 YES
-There is a trailing space after the format specifier %1 which is unnecessary and inconsistent with the source.
-The translation is otherwise accurate.
+There is an extra space at the end of the translation, which causes a whitespace format issue.

 Correct translation:
 Proxy &lt;b&gt;etkinleştirildi&lt;/b&gt;: %1